Șerban Huidu: Education and career

 Șerban Huidu graduated from the Faculty of General Economics within ASE Bucharest and, until now, he has never worked in this field.
 Also during college, he realized his passion for the media, working for a radio station in Bucharest where he worked for six months without being paid.

 In 1995 Șerban Huidu got a job at a radio station, and in 1997 he started the show Cronica Cârcotașului on Radio 21, a pamphlet addressed to the politicians of that time.
 In 2000, the show began airing on Prima TV.
 During the same period, Mihai Găinușă joined Șerban Huidu in making the radio show.
 In just one year, Mihai Găinușă also became his set partner, so that since 2001 the show Cronica Cârcotașului is transformed into Cronica Cârcotașilor.
 In 2003 the two filmmakers moved from Radio 21 to Kiss FM.

 Accidents

 On December 29, 2010, he was hospitalized in the University Hospital of Innsbruck, Austria, with a cranial haemorrhage, following a serious ski accident.
 On October 16, 2011, Huidu caused a road accident on DN1 in the area of Timișu de Sus, Brașov County, resulting in 3 deaths.
-In 2009, 1 km away from the site, Huidu had made an illegal overtaking and his driving license was suspended for a month.
+In 2009, 1 km away from the site, Huidu had made an illegal overtake and his driving license was suspended for a month.